auphofBSF/community-digikey-api-v3-lite/README.md

 A community initiative to provide a lite wrapper for the Digikey set of API's  that handles all the necessary Authentication via the required Oauth2 Protocol.

+    Digikey API's implemented todate
     COMPLETED: productinformation
     COMPLETED: ordersupport
     TODO:barcode
     TODO:Ordering

-This module requires [community-digikey-api-codegen-python-clients](https://github.com/auphofBSF/community-digikey-api-codegen-python-clients) a module that takes the digikey API V3 Swagger specification and locally builds  a set of python digikey client api's through the Swagger-Codegen, a java application.
+This module requires [community-digikey-api-codegen-python-clients](https://github.com/auphofBSF/community-digikey-api-codegen-python-clients) a module that downloads the digikey API V3 Swagger specification files and locally builds  a set of python digikey client api's through the Swagger-Codegen, a java application.

+ These generated python API's are created as individual installed modules.
+Installation is automatic by installing this module. `pip list` will display that they are installed

-These API clients don't have full OAuth2 protocol handling.
-The Client App authentication (Oauth2 Protocol) is handled by a customized fork of Github@peeter123's  digikey-api.
+These generated API clients don't have full OAuth2 protocol handling so the Client App authentication (Oauth2 Protocol) is presently handled by a customized fork of Github@peeter123's  digikey-api.
 This  is originally a python digikey api Version 1 module.
-This fork has been altered to support V2 and the branch (https://github.com/auphofBSF/digikey-api.git@dev20w02apiV3) is used by these modules to handle the authentication by OAuth2.
+This fork has been altered to support V2 and is located on the branch (https://github.com/auphofBSF/digikey-api.git@dev20w02apiV3).
+It is used by this module `digikey_api_v3_lite` to handle the authentication by OAuth2 and therefore provides a simple wrapper for the implemented API's.

+## Setup at  Digikey to access the API
 The necessary production application needs to be registered with https://developer.digikey.com .
 Creating a free account is linked to your digikey account after first login into https://digikey.com or your local account such as https://digikey.co.nz.
 Then login/create account with https://developer.digikey.com  and then register an `App`  where you will be asked to establishes the OAuth2 callback url(recommended to use https://localhost) and the the registration generates the `Client Id` and `Client Secret` for the client app.
 You will want to enable the api's you require.
 Presently these modules only support `Product Information API` and `Order Support API` see: https://developer.digikey.com/documentation/organization

 see  requirements and installation for detail on the install procedures with regard to the 2 key requirements.